Shigeru Mizuki: Visual style

 Mizuki's work was known for its high level of visual detail, including patterns of tiny dots.
 His human figures are drawn with loose, open, and nearly collapsing lines, creating an effect of visual and existential indeterminacy.
 In contrast, his backgrounds and yōkai are rendered with obsessive detail, highlighting the vitality of the non-human world.

 Reception and legacy

 By the 1960s, yōkai were largely regarded as outdated folklore with little relevance to modern urban life.
-Mizuki’s work is credited with reviving public interest in traditional Japanese folklore and reshaping how yōkai are understood in modern culture, most notably through the series Gegege no Kitarō.
-His influence can be seen in franchises like Pokémon, Digimon, Spirited Away, My Neighbor Totoro, and Neon Genesis Evangelion.
+Mizuki's work is credited with reviving public interest in traditional Japanese folklore and reshaping how yōkai are understood in modern culture, most notably through the series Gegege no Kitarō.
+His influence can be seen in franchises like Pokémon, Digimon, Spirited Away, My Neighbor Totoro, Neon Genesis Evangelion, and Bleach.
 Artist Takashi Murakami cited Mizuki as a formative influence.

 His death was widely mourned in Japan and abroad.
 Obituaries appeared in major outlets including The New York Times, The Wall Street Journal, and the BBC.
-Tokyo-based journalist Jake Adelstein called him the “Voice of Japan’s Conscience,” and author Roland Kelts described him as a true sui generis, a unique artist beyond comparison.
+Tokyo-based journalist Jake Adelstein called him the "Voice of Japan's Conscience," and author Roland Kelts described him as a true sui generis, a unique artist beyond comparison.